-Why do I need an order for decision-making responsibility?
+Why do I need a custody order?

-If you are not a child's parent, you may need proof that you have decisionmaking responsibility for a child to:
+If you are not a child's parent, you may need proof that you have custody to:

 - register a child for school;

 - consent to medical treatment;

 - obtain benefits for the child; or

 - apply for a passport.